techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 * You can manually transfer all .txt files into an sql database
 * You can view all the entries in the SQL database.
 * If your website does not have databases, remove the database dependant files in errors/
+*

+However, this backend is not completed yet.
+I am working on it now and it will be up soon.